enock98/Task_Management-_APP/README.md

 # This program is supported accross all platforms

 # Installation
-##this program does not require any installation.
+### This program does not require any installation.
 You can just run the program.exe.file